-Area Competence Total out of 8 directors Leadership Business Leadership, public listed company experience 8 Business, Finance and Governance Business strategy, competitive business analysis, corporate advisory, finance and accounting, governance, audit assurance and risk management 8 International International business management 6 Market & Sales, Distribution Financial service expertise 5 Technology Product Development, product life cycle management 3 Real Estate Domestic and International Property market analysis 3
+Area Competence Total out of 7 directors and CEO Leadership Business Leadership, public listed company experience 8 Business, Finance and Governance Business strategy, competitive business analysis, corporate advisory, finance and accounting, governance, audit assurance and risk management 8 International International business management 8 Market & Sales, Distribution Financial service expertise 8 Technology Product Development, product life cycle management 4 Real Estate Domestic and International Property market analysis 2

-^{}This column represents the number of directors rated as being 'competent' or higher in respect of the relevant skill.
+^{}This column represents the number of directors and the CEO rated as being 'competent' or higher in respect of the relevant skill.

-Company Secretary (Principle 1.4) The Company Secretary is accountable directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.
+Company Secretary (Principle 1.4)

+The Company Secretary is accountable directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.
 The Company Secretary is responsible for ensuring that Board procedures are complied with and that governance matters are addressed.
 The Company Secretary is also responsible for communications with the ASX about listing rule matters, including making disclosures to the ASX.
 All directors have direct access to the Company Secretary.
 The appointment and removal of the Company Secretary is a matter for decision by the Board.

-Meeting of Directors (Principle 1.2)
+Review of Board performance (Principle 1.6 & 1.7)